xxzozaxx/Custom-dwm/README.md

 * Master All Sides - The ability to have the master view on the left, right, top and bottom.
 * Smart Direction - As we can now have the master on different sides smart direction fixes the problem of direction keys not being intuitive.
 * Per Tag - Allows each tag to have a separate layout, master count, master size and visible bar
-* Gaps - Gap between windows that can be adjusted on the fly.
+* Gaps - Gap around windows that can be adjusted on the fly.
 * Fake Fullscreen - Only allow windows to fullscreen into space given to them.
 * Hide Vacant Tags - Hide tags that are not in use.
 * Move Stack - Move windows around in the stack.